blindnet-io/privacy-components-web/CONTRIBUTING.md

 git clone git@github.com:{{your-username}}/privacy-components-web.git
 ```

-Then, go to the root directory of your local clone, and install the dependencies **with classic Yarn** (_Yarn 2+ and npm and aren't supported_), and link local packages together [using Lerna](https://github.com/lerna/lerna/tree/main/commands/bootstrap):
+Then, go to the root directory of your local clone, install the dependencies **with classic Yarn** (_Yarn 2+ and npm aren't supported_), and link local packages together [using Lerna](https://github.com/lerna/lerna/tree/main/commands/bootstrap):

 > Lerna is part of this project's development dependencies, so you don't need to install it yourself.